-If you use Azure Site Recovery for your small business’s backup plan, you have the opportunity for continuous replication, depending on the type of server you’re using.
-This means that your data could be replicated on a continuous basis, so all of your data would be available to you from the moment that you choose to failover to your backup system.
+If you use Azure Site Recovery for your small business’s backup plan, you have the opportunity for continuous replication, depending on your server type.
+This means that your data could be replicated constantly, so all of your data would be available to you from the moment you choose to failover to your backup system.

 So, if your organization had a fire (like in the scenario we gave), you could failover to your backup system and be up and running, quite literally, with a few clicks of a mouse.

-A Backup Plan for Small Business is An Important Facet of Good Customer Service
+A Backup Plan for Small Businesses is An Important Facet of Good Customer Service

-This is why Disaster Recovery/Backup plan is so important to small businesses!
-It helps you continue to take care of your customers, and with a solid Disaster Recovery/Backup plan, you can maintain your data and keep your customers’ trust in you.
-And Azure Site Recovery/Backup is a solid solution that helps protect your organization’s environment, giving you the peace of mind knowing your environment is fully protected.
+This is why the Disaster Recovery/Backup plan is essential to small businesses!
+It helps you continue to take care of your customers, and with a solid Disaster Recovery/Backup plan, you can maintain your data and keep your customers’ trust.
+And Azure Site Recovery/Backup is a reliable solution that helps protect your organization’s environment, giving you peace of mind knowing your environment is fully protected.

 Interested in how Azure Site Recovery/Backup can help your small business?
 Talk to ProServeIT today – our experts can help you set up the right disaster recovery plan for your small business.